Contact

 Education and Social Participation

-From a social science perspective, the focus lies on the analysis of educational inequalities.
-This implies inquiring about the intergenerational mobility of educational attainments and social status, the dynamics of educational inequality during the life-course, and the exact diffusion mechanisms of inequality.
-Further attention is given to the accumulation and consolidation of social disadvantages, since inadequate educational profiles are often related to discrimination and marginalization in other areas of life.
-This raises the question how the accumulation of disadvantages can be addressed through advanced labour market policies, educational policies and social policies.
-Also the role of international organizations such as the EU and the OECD is a crucial question in this context.
+From a social science perspective, the focus is on the analysis of educational inequalities.
+This includes questions about the intergenerational mobility of education and social status, the dynamics of educational inequalities in the life course and the concrete diffusion channels of inequality.
+It also deals with the accumulation and consolidation of social disadvantages, as inadequate educational profiles often go hand in hand with disadvantages and exclusion in other fields.
+This raises the question of how the accumulation of disadvantages can be counteracted through the further development of labour market, education and social policies and the importance of international organizations such as the EU or the OECD.

 Zum Seitananfang scrollen Scroll to the top of the page